Automated versus do-it-yourself methods for causal inference: Lessons learned from a data analysis competition: Appendix section

 \subsection{Details of Simulation Framework}

 We described above the knobs that were manipulated to create the 77 different simulation settings.
 This appendix specifies the levels of each knob that are used for each of the black box and DIY data sets.
 Here we provide more information below about the knob settings.
-We will also be releasing an R package shortly will all of the code used to generate the data used to make it easy for anyone to exactly replicate them.
+The R package at \url{https://github.com/vdorie/aciccomp/tree/master/2016} recreates the simulated data by setting parameters according to the following enumeration.

 { }

 \begin{itemize} \item {\bf Treatment model} - determines the base library of functions used when building the treatment assignment mechanism, $P(Z = 1 \mid X)$. {\em linear} implies that some predictors $x_{.j}$ are added to the assignment mechanism model as linear terms with random coefficients, {\em polynomial} gives a chance that, for continuous predictors, quadratic or tertiary terms are added in addition to a ``main effect'', and {\em step} potentially adds ``jumps'' and ``kinks'' of the form $\mathrm{I}\{x \leq A\}(x_{.j})$ and $(x_{.k} - B)\mathrm{I}\{x \leq C\}(x_{.k})$ respectively. \item {\bf Trt \%} - the baseline percentage of observations receiving the treatment or control conditional.
 Ranges from 35\% to 65\%. \item {\bf Overlap} - when not {\em full}, a {\em penalty} term was added to the linear form of the treatment assignment mechanism ($\mathrm{logit} P(Z = 1 \mid X)$) that added a large, negative value for combinations of extreme values of randomly chosen covariates.
 That is, terms of the form $A \cdot I\{x_{.j} > B\} \cdot I\{x_{.k} \leq C\} \cdots$, where $A$ is large and $B$, $C$, ... chosen from marginal quantiles.
 The penalty term forcibly excludes some observations from the treated population. \item {\bf Response model} - similar to {\em trt model}, determines the library of functions used when building the response surface, $\E[Y \mid X, Z]$. {\em exponential} encompasses the {\em polynomial} condition but adds a single term of the form $\exp\{f_1(x_{.j}) + f_2(x_{.k})\}$, with sub-functions that are linear, quadratic, or step. \item {\bf Trt/Rsp alignment} - achieved by specifying a marginal probability that a term in the treatment assignment mechanism is copied to the response surface. {\em low} gives an approximate 25\% chance, while {\em high} gives an approximate 75\% one. \item {\bf Heterogeneity} - controls the number of terms with which treatment interacts. \em{none} implies that treatment is a single, additive term in model, {\em low} implies that treatment is interacted with approximately three of the terms in the response model, and {\em high} yields around six interactions. \end{itemize}